CrLeCook/Milestone-Project-2/README.md

 ### Guides that helped
 - [Learn JavaScript - Full Course for Beginners - freeCodeCamp.org](https://www.youtube.com/watch?v=PkZNo7MFNFg)
 - [Web Development Tutorial - JavaScript, HTML, CSS - Rock Paper Scissors Game - freeCodeCamp.org](https://www.youtube.com/watch?v=jaVNP3nIAv0)

+## Disclaimer
+This web application has been developed for educational purposes, no commercial or any monetary use is possible or allowed.
+I do not own the assets used in this site and all rights to them are reserved to the Pokemon Company and Nintendo